 Noise canceling headphones

-A great pair of noise canceling headphones can be a lifesaver when you’re trying to sleep or you absolutely must tune out the loud talker behind you who is riding on your last nerve.
+A great pair of noise cancelling headphones can be a lifesaver when you’re trying to sleep or you absolutely must tune out the loud talker behind you who is riding on your last nerve.
 You can turn on the canceling feature if all you want is quiet or pair that with the sound from your favorite form of entertainment for a distraction-free experience.

 Planes can be gross.
 All that touching of seatbelts and tray tables can spread more than a few germs.
 We don’t like to think about it too much, so we make hand sanitizer one of those carry on essentials that’s always in our travel bag.